|Nutrition Facts (per serving)|

 Dry potatoes as much as possible.
-You can place them in a kitchen towel and wring.
+You can place them in a kitchen towel and wring dry.

-In a large bowl, combine potatoes, onion, eggs, flour, and salt and mix well.
+In a large bowl, combine potatoes, onion, eggs, flour, and salt.
+Mix well.

-Heat about 1/2-inch of oil in a large heavy-duty skillet over medium-high heat.
+Heat about 1/2-inch of oil in a large heavy-duty skillet over medium-high heat until it shimmers.

 Leaving as much liquid as possible behind in the bowl, place 1/4-cup spoonfuls of potato mixture into oil, pressing down gently.
 Cook in batches to not crowd the pan.

-Cook until brown on one side, then turn and cook until brown on the other, 5 to 6 minutes per side depending on thickness.
+Fry, undisturbed, until brown on one side, then turn and cook until brown on the other, 5 to 6 minutes per side depending on thickness.